 Professional employees whose positions require SBEC certification or professional license are responsible for taking actions to ensure their credentials do not lapse.
-Employees must submit documentation that they have passed the required certification exam and/or obtained or renewed their credentials to the Human Resource Operations Manager in the Human Resources department in a timely manner.
-Employees licensed by the Texas Department of Licensing and Regulations (TDLR) must notify the Human Resource Operations Manager in the Human Resources department when there is action against, or revocation of, their license.
+Employees must submit documentation that they have passed the required certification exam and/or obtained or renewed their credentials to the Human Resources Manager - Talent Operations in the Human Resources department in a timely manner.
+Employees licensed by the Texas Department of Licensing and Regulations (TDLR) must notify the Human Resources Manager - Operations in the Human Resources department when there is action against, or revocation of, their license.

-A certified employee's contract may be voided and employment terminated if the individual does not hold a valid certificate or fails to fulfill the requirements necessary to extend a temporary certificate, emergency certificate, probationary certificate, or permit.
+A certified employee's contract may be voided without Chapter 21 due process and employment terminated if the individual does not hold a valid certificate or fails to fulfill the requirements necessary to renew or extend a temporary certificate, emergency certificate, probationary certificate, or permit.
 A contract may also be voided if SBEC suspends or revokes certification because of an individual's failure to comply with criminal history background checks.
-Contact Human Resources-Operations if you have any questions regarding certification or licensure requirements.
+Contact Human Resources Manager - Talent Operations at (281) 634-1284 if you have any questions regarding certification or licensure requirements.